-Joe C. Neal & Associates is an Independent Petroleum and Environmental Engineering Consulting Firm that has been providing Petroleum Consulting Services throughout the world for thirty nine (39) years.
+Joe C. Neal & Associates is an Independent Petroleum and Environmental Engineering Consulting Firm that has been providing Petroleum Consulting Services throughout the world for forty (40) years.
 Joe C. Neal & Associates does not have any financial interest, including stock ownership in Mexco.
 Our fees were not contingent on the results of our evaluation.
 Joe C. Neal & Associates has used all procedures and methods that it considered necessary to prepare this report.
 The technical persons responsible for preparing the reserve estimates presented herein meet the requirements regarding qualification, independence, objectivity, and confidentiality set forth in the Standards Pertaining to the Estimating and Auditing of Oil and Gas Reserves Information promulgated by the Society of Petroleum Engineers.

 This report is solely for the information of and assistance to Mexco Energy Corporation for their use in SEC filings.
 It is not to be used, circulated, quoted, or otherwise referred to for any purpose without the express written consent of the undersigned except as required by law.
 Data utilized in this report will be maintained in our files and is available for your use.
-It has been our privilege to serve you by preparing this evaluation.